 Fuji Apple Tree

-Grow this very popular Japanese Variety Fuji Apple Tree and enjoy its tree-ripened, rich and delicious flavor.
+Fuji apple tree is a very popular Japanese variety and enjoy its tree-ripened, rich and delicious flavor.
 Maybe the most popular apple in the world and familiar to most of us, greenish-red Fuji apples are large and sweet with superb crunchy texture.

-Hardiness: Fuji is hardy to minus 30º F or below.
+Hardiness: Hardy to minus 30º F or below.

 Bearing Age: 2-3 years after planting.

 Size at Maturity: Dwarf 8-12ft. / Semi-dwarf 12-16 ft.

 Fruit Skin: Greenish-red

 Ripening Time: October

 Yield: 30-50 lbs.

 Pests & Diseases: Fuji can be affected by Apple Scab.
 Apple Scab is more prevalent in regions with wet springs, like we have in the Pacific Northwest.
 While it doesn’t seriously affect the eating quality of the fruit, it can cause black spots on the apples and foliage.
 Apple Scab can be controlled by sulfur and other sprays.
 Codling Moth can create wormy apples and aphids can damage the foliage of apple trees.